-On November 16, 2016, Iowa Administrative Rule 641.122 became effective.
-The new rule outlines the current practices for the distribution of funds through a competitive grant opportunity.
-Hospitals, non-profit agencies, and state agencies may apply for funds for projects that increase public awareness and encourage Iowans to register as a donor.
+On November 16, 2016, Iowa Administrative Rules 641.122 went into effect.
+The new rules outline practices for the distribution of funds through competitive grant opportunities.
+Hospitals, non-profit agencies, and state agencies may apply for funds for projects that increase public awareness and encourage Iowans to register as donors.